On non-archimedean frames

 Every frame $A$ has a Heyting implication $(\_\succ\_)$ given by Thus, for every element $a\in A$, its \emph{negation} is given by That is, $\neg a$ is the greatest element such that $a\wedge x=0$.
 An element $a\in A$ is \emph{complemented} if there exists an element (necessarily unique) $b\in A$ such that $a\vee b=1$ and $a\wedge b=0$; in fact, the complement of a complemented element $a$ is $\neg a$.

-As usual, the concept of base in topological spaces has its interpretation in frames: A subset $\mathcal{B}$ of a frame $A$ is a \emph{base} if, for each $a\in A$, we have and we say that a frame is \emph{zero dimensional} if a base of complemented elements exists.
+As usual, the concept of base in topological spaces has its interpretation in frames: A subset $\mathcal{B}$ of a frame $A$ is a \emph{base} if, for each $a\in A$, we have and we say that a frame is \emph{zero dimensional} if it has a base of complemented elements.

-One of the main features of point-free topology, i.e., the study of topological space via its lattice of open sets, is that we can usually say more about a classical topological situation when viewed in the context of frames.
-For example, the classical separation axioms have exciting counterparts in frames (see, e.g., \cite{picado2021separation}).
+A central theme in pointfree topology is that fundamental topological notions, such as regularity, continuity, separation, can be generalized from topological spaces to frames (and locales), often in a more elegant and logically simpler form.
+In particular, the classical separation axioms have their counterparts in frames (see, e.g., \cite{picado2021separation}).
 We recall some of these notions that will be useful in this manuscript.